slateci/slate-catalog-incubator/charts/condor-submit/README.md

 If your central manager is not located on the same Kubernetes cluster, you will also need to set a value for `ExternalCondorPort` in the `CondorConfig` section to a unused NodePort port (usually in the range 30000-32767); unfortunately such a value must usually be arrived at by guesswork.

 In the `SystemConfig` section, make any customizations you need for the resources the application instance will be allowed to use.
-THis section also contains options for fine-tuning persistent storage either from within Kubernetes or from an external filesystem (such as a site's shared filesystem).
+This section also contains options for fine-tuning persistent storage either from within Kubernetes or from an external filesystem (such as a site's shared filesystem).

 If using CI-Connect to manage your user accounts, set `UserConfig.Mode` to `connectapi`, create a secret with your CI-Connect access token similar to the following: